CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Additionally, if you have a pre-existing injury to your pelvic bones or pain from conditions like arthritis, the risk of getting SPD is higher, Schaffir says.

 Some sporadic pangs are par for the course in any pregnancy.
-But SPD is different from feeling the occasional sharp pain in your groin or hips when you stretch out your pelvis, Schaffir says.
+But SPD in pregnant women is different from feeling the occasional sharp pain in your groin or hip pain when you stretch out your pelvis, Schaffir says.
 While it’s not common, some women with SPD will have “instability to the degree that it causes severe pain or interferes with normal activity.”

 According to Lamppa, SPD symptoms usually include “pain or tenderness felt in the front of the pubic bone that can also radiate to the hips and other areas of the pelvis.”
-It usually gets worse with certain movements and can “come on suddenly and be excruciating,” like when you’re trying to get out of bed or walking up stairs.
+It usually gets worse with certain movements and can “come on suddenly and be excruciating,” during specific activities, like climbing the stairs.
+“Getting in and out of the car or bed nearly drops me to my knees,” says The Bump community member Macchiato.

 You may want a definitive answer or explanation, but there’s no specific test you can have to get a confirmed SPD diagnosis.
 “Typically, SPD is diagnosed based on symptoms and physical exam alone,” Lamppa says.
-Imaging tests can be done to look at your joints but are generally not recommended during pregnancy and will usually be put off until after delivery (if the pain lingers).
+Imaging can be done to look at your joints, but this is generally not recommended during pregnancy and will usually be put off until after delivery (if the pain lingers).

-Unfortunately, there isn’t a specific SPD treatment you can turn to.
-However, there are a few different options you can try to get some relief from pelvic girdle pain.
+There isn’t a specific medical treatment for SPD in pregnant women.
+However, there are a few different options you can try at home to get some relief from pelvic girdle pain.
 Talk to your doctor about your options; either way, your SPD treatment plan may include:

 Symphysis pubis dysfunction exercises